 It started back in November over on the Chinese forums.
 A user named niluanxy posted a long preamble about a device he was working on called the R1.
 Over the course of a few posts, we learned that this handheld is going to be quite different from anything currently available.

-It is actually planned that there will be at least two versions of the R1.
-As far as I can tell the majority of the configuration is the same between both, with the main difference being onboard RAM and a sim card slot.
-For now we’ll talk about the premium version, as I expect most people will be interested in more RAM.
+It’s planned that there will be a few versions of the R1 to cater for different budgets.
+As far as I can tell the majority of the configuration is the same between them, with the main differences being RAM and storage size.
+It was once due to have an optional sim card slot too, but that is missing from the latest specs released today.

 CONTROLS AND I/O

 There are various renders doing the rounds with the positioning of the left analog stick and d-pad in switched positions.
 It seems to be that the final design will have the d-pad at the top which is likely to cause the least amount of complaints.
-However it’s also been said by niluanxy that the left side of the device will be modular.
+However it was once said by niluanxy that the left side of the device may be modular.
 After market custom face plates may allow customers to swap out the configuration.
+Whether this is still the plan seems unlikely, but I haven’t seen anything to the contrary yet.

-The R1 contains dual analog sticks with R3/L3 support, d-pad, ABXY and an extra four face buttons.
+Video output will be taken care of via a USB-C port.
+The R1 contains dual analog sticks, D-Pad, ABXY and an extra four face buttons.
 On the top edge of the device you’ll see stacked shoulder buttons for R1/R2/L1/L2.
 This is also where the volume rocker and power button can be found.
+Bear in mind though that these renders are now a few months old and lots has changed in the meantime.
+It’s possible that the design has also been updated, but as yet there are no new renders available.

-The KT R1 handheld will run Android 9 out of the box, which is the same as many TV boxes with the same chip.
+The KT R1 handheld will run Android 10 out of the box.
 I believe it has been heavily customised for the handheld form factor, however the R1 does also have a touchscreen.
-Niluanxy has stated that he’s pretty much finished with the OS already, but there aren’t any videos of it in action yet.

-The bootloader is unlocked, and the device will support different OSs depending on what devs decide to port to it.
-Secondary systems can be installed to a seperate microSD card.
-There will be a hardware switch on the shell which tells the machine which system to boot from when turned on.
+Previously it was stated that the bootloader will be unlocked, and the device will support different OSs depending on what devs decide to port to it.
+There was also due to be an option to boot from the MicroSD card, with a hardware switch on the shell which tells the machine which system to boot from when turned on.
+Whether this is still the case is unclear at this point.

 AVAILABILITY AND PRICE